 Mr. and Mrs. DeBusk

-Every day, scholars are challenged, entertained, and interacting with one another to achieve the course objectives.
+Every day, scholars are challenged, entertained, and interact with one another to achieve the course objectives.
 DECATS participants are students from third through sixth grade from area Catholic schools.
-The whole program runs from 9:00 a.m. until 3:10 p.m.
+The whole program runs from 9:00 a.m.-3:10 p.m.
 Monday through Friday for three weeks in the summer.
 DECATS is not a school, scholars (students) take part in rigorous courses (classes).
 Instead of teachers, we have very skilled mentors.

 There is a parent/scholar/mentor orientation that occurs the Saturday before DECATS to introduce everyone to each other and scholars receive their schedule.
 A grand closing celebration takes place on the last day of DECATS to show off all of the scholars' hard work.

 Scholars choose three courses to take during the three-week period.
 A fourth course, Perspectives, is automatically chosen depending on how many years the scholar has been to DECATS.
 Courses fall into the categories of literature, drama, creative writing, journalism, social studies, religion, mathematics, science, technology, art, music, and problem-solving.

 Scholars wear casual clothes and, on Tuesday and Thursday, everyone wears their DECATS t-shirt.
 Since DECATS is not "school," there is no homework.
 Everyone brings his or her own lunch every day (except on the last day of the program when dismissal is midday).